 Uploading.
 Uploading.
 Uploading...

 ERROR.
 Reattempting to upload.

 ERROR: Code E209: The central server cannot be found.
 Server may be down.
 Please attempt uploading at a later time.
 Datalog entry successfully saved locally.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Willie MejiaWrite a Review